Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_unstructured_data/getting_started_with_unstructured_data.md

 ```
 ![List External Stage](assets/4_1.png)

 We can see that the stage contains various mailboxes from Enron users containing some files (which are text files) of various sizes.
 We can get a summary of the file corpus in the query results on the right-hand side.
-__The number of rows (files)__: For the purpose of this quickstart, just a sample of 226 files out of 517,551 files has been extracted.
+For the purpose of this quickstart, just a sample of 226 files out of 517,551 files has been extracted.

 ![External Stage Query Details](assets/4_2.png)